blend-os/website/docs/install/normal-pc.md

 ---------

 You will see a summary and the installation will begin.
-Wait for first build to finish, then click
+Wait for first build to finish, then click `Next` and finally, `Reboot`.

-### :material-account-plus: User Creation
+## :material-power-on: First Boot

+On first boot, a GNOME welcome window will open.
+From here, it's pretty self-explanatory.
+Set your language, keyboard, timezone, etc.

+(picture of the first page of the gnome welcome window)

+After you click `Start Using`, your desktop will open.

+!!! success "blendOS is now installed!"

+Now, continue with the [**:material-wrench: Post-Install**](post-install/README.md) section.